noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 This will give you an account and credentials to access the Trusted Cloud services.

+We also recommend checking this [support article](https://support.enjin.io/help/creating-your-account-on-the-enjin-platform?version=latest), which goes through step-by-step on how to create your account on the Enjin Platform.

 There are two different versions of Ethereum that can be accessed via two separate Trusted Cloud servers, **Testnet** and **Mainnet.**

 **Testnet (Kovan)** is a development version of Ethereum where you can test Enjin's Smart Contracts and obtain pretend Ethereum (KETH) and Enjin Coin (KENJ) to develop your blockchain implementation in a safe, simulated environment without spending any legitimate form of cryptocurrency.